-We have adapted new ways of working which enable us to continue to support families during this time and are still offering our Preliminary Advice Meetings by telephone, at a reduced rate of £100 plus VAT.
+We have adapted new ways of working which enable us to continue to support families during this time and are still offering our Preliminary Advice Meetings by telephone, for £150 plus VAT.
 This meeting includes a 60-minute telephone call with one of our solicitors with their advice being followed up in writing.
 We are also able to continue to offer mediation sessions via video for both those who are private paying and those who are legal aid funded.

 Petitioning for divorce

 It may be that you had decided prior to the lockdown that your marriage was over but had not yet taken the steps to begin divorce proceedings, or it may be that you have made the difficult decision during this time and you do not wish to wait until the restrictions are lifted.
 In any event, it is possible to start divorce proceedings online, and the Courts have confirmed that this process will continue as normal.

 In terms of financial arrangements, many will have experienced changes in their financial circumstances due to COVID-19.
 Therefore, parties will need to exercise an element of flexibility and it may be necessary for settlement figures to be reviewed as the financial evidence that such figures will be based upon may have changed.